replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 to access it.
 The lab environment has created the Harbor application for us, and created a customer, "Omozan", that has access to it.
-All we need to do is create a release and we will be ready to go.
+All we need to do is create a release and we'll be ready to go.

 Replicated Release Channels
 ===========================

-There is one more part of the equation that we didn't mention above.
+There's one more part of the equation that we didn't mention above.
 The Replicated Platform provides a way to connect each customer to the right release(s) for them.
 It does this by organizing releases into _channels_, and assigning each